 How to Authorize an IRS Power of Attorney

-When you decide to authorize someone else to act on your behalf and represent you before the IRS, you will need to follow proper procedures.
-You need to fill out IRS Form 2848 to authorize another qualified individual to represent you and to receive your confidential tax information.
+When you decide to authorize someone else to act on your behalf before the IRS, you will need to follow proper procedures.
+You need to fill out IRS Form 2848 to allow another qualified individual to represent you and to receive your confidential tax information.
 You can fax or mail the form to the IRS, or your authorized individual can file the form electronically with the IRS for you.

 How an IRS Power of Attorney Works For You

-Once a qualified individual has been authorized with the IRS to represent you, they will be in contact with the IRS on any tax related matters you have.
-If the authorized individual doesn’t respond to the IRS in a timely manner, the IRS will contact you directly for resolution.
+Once a qualified individual has been authorized with the IRS to represent you, they will be in contact with the IRS on any tax-related matters you have.
+If the authorized individual doesn’t respond to the IRS promptly, the IRS will contact you directly for resolution.
 An IRS Power of Attorney can handle the following situations for you: